-Freshmen must be registered for a course load placing them in class at least 35 mods per week (average is about counselor.
+Freshmen Freshmen must be registered for a course load placing them in class at least 35 mods per week (average is about 39 mods).

-39 mods).
-Students select courses individually in consultation with middle school staff and a high school is 36 mods).
+Students select courses individually in consultation with middle school staff and a high school counselor.

-Sophomores Sophomores must be registered for a course load placing them in class a minimum of 32 mods per week (average hours or in class 28 mods per week (average is 26 credits and 32 mods).
+Sophomores Sophomores must be registered for a course load placing them in class a minimum of 32 mods per week (average is 36 mods).